Ruby - Meaning, effect and application

 Application of ruby

 In gemstone healing, ruby is regarded as a stone of vitality and zest for life.It supports vitality, promotes drive, bravery, virtue and courage, i.e. the truly royal attributes.On the other hand, the stone helps to balance too much activity.In terms of the yin-yang philosophy of traditional Chinese medicine, ruby promotes the masculine-active yang qualities.You don't need a very expensive, transparent stone to experience the effects of ruby.Many inexpensive opaque rubies with beautiful colors are available on the market in the form of rough stones, tumbled stones, pendants, necklaces and bracelets.Ruby should be worn with skin contact directly on the body.
+It is particularly powerful when placed on the pubic bone.

 Ruby for chakras and astrology